mapbox/DEPRECATED-dispatch/README.md

 You'll need to create a custom Slack app and bot user in your Slack workspace for Dispatch.
 It's on our road map to eventually publish an installable Slack app in the public Slack App Directory to make this process easier.

 1. Visit https://api.slack.com/apps/, click **Create an App**.
 Provide a name, select your Slack workspace, then click **Create App**.
+1. Scroll down to **App Credentials** and save the value for **Verification Token** somewhere safe and secure.
+You'll need this value later when deploying dispatch-triage for the `SlackVerificationToken` parameter.
 1. Scroll down to **Display Information** and upload the Dispatch Slack App icon as well as provide a description for your users.
 We recommend "Security alarm routing bot - https://github.com/mapbox/dispatch" but feel free to use your own!
 1. Click on **Bot Users** under the Features section, then create a **Bot User** named Dispatch and check **Always Show My Bot as Online**.
 1. Click on **OAuth & Permissions** under the Features section, then scroll down to the **Scopes** section.
 Add the `chat:write:bot` scope.
 You should already see the `bot` scope added from step 2, but if not then add it.